Contrasting Compass Diversified (CODI) & The Competition

 |2.50

-Compass Diversified presently has a consensus price target of $32.00, indicating a potential upside of 10.96%.
+Compass Diversified currently has a consensus price target of $32.00, indicating a potential upside of 10.96%.
 As a group, “Household furniture” companies have a potential upside of 42.44%.
-Given Compass Diversified’s rivals higher probable upside, analysts plainly believe Compass Diversified has less favorable growth aspects than its rivals.
+Given Compass Diversified’s competitors higher possible upside, analysts plainly believe Compass Diversified has less favorable growth aspects than its competitors.

+This table compares Compass Diversified and its competitors’ net margins, return on equity and return on assets.

-This table compares Compass Diversified and its rivals revenue, earnings per share and valuation.
+This table compares Compass Diversified and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue